 About toddler play and cognitive development

-Toddlers are like little scientists – experimenting, thinking, solving problems and learning all the time.
+Toddlers are experimenting, thinking, solving problems and learning all the time.

-Your toddler’s relationships also support his cognitive development, especially his relationship with you.
-Play is a great relationship builder too.
+Your toddler’s relationships also support his cognitive development.
+His relationship with you is especially important.
+And play is a great relationship builder.
 Spending time playing with your child sends a simple message – you are important to me.
 This message helps your child learn about who he is and where he fits in the world.

 Your toddler will probably:

-- think you know what she’s thinking – not until she’s about three will your toddler realise that you actually don’t know what she’s thinking and feeling
+- think you know what she’s thinking – she won’t realise until she’s about three years that you actually don’t know what she’s thinking and feeling

 - be unable to separate what’s real and what’s pretend – for example, she might be easily frightened by monsters in cartoons